Moh-Nafi/Neural_Network_Projects/CONTRIBUTING.md

 --> Once your changes are approved, they will be merged into the main branch.

 Thank you for your contribution.
-Your efforts help make this projects better for everyone.
+Your efforts will help make these projects better for everyone.